eclab/grains/info/ModularMIDIConventionsForMusicians.md

 If your MIDI Distributor supports MPE, you'll need to set up the **MPE Zone** on your DAW or controller.
 You'd probably set up the **MPE LOW Zone**.
 This will use Channel 1 as the master channel, and send the four individual notes to Channels 2 through 5 respectively.
 Now just hook up outputs 2 through 5 on the Distributor to your four oscillators.

+### Four oscillators playing different notes, using MIDI Mode 4 (OMNI OFF, MONO)

+MIDI Mode 4 is like a simplified version of MPE: you can define a range of channels similar to a "Zone", each channel only plays one note at a time, and there is a "global channel" like MPE's master channel.
+MIDI Mode 4 is really mostly supported by guitar controllers, not keyboard controllers or DAWs.

+If your MIDI Distributor supports MIDI Mode 4 on some range of channels, you'll need to set up the range from your DAW or controller.
+Let's say you've set up Mode 4 on Channels 5 through 8.
+This will automatically also assign Channel 4 as the global channel.
+Now just hook up outputs 5 through 8 on the Distributor to your four oscillators.

 ### Mixing and matching

 All this can be mixed and matched -- after all, you have 16 channels.
 You could set up MPE on the sockets for channels 1 through 5, set up a different oscillator on the socket for channel 6, and up two "playing together" oscillators on the socket for channel 7, say.